shimming-toolbox/shimming-toolbox/docs/source/user_section/installation/install_on_windows.rst

 Installation Procedure for Windows
 ----------------------------------

+Conda requires an installation path that does not contain spaces.
+Your username should not contain spaces to avoid this issue.
+If your username contains spaces, you can create a new user account with no spaces in the username or use a different OS.

 ..
 Note::

     The installer will install ``Shimming Toolbox`` and ``dcm2niix`` into an isolated environment.
 It will not interfere if you already have ``dcm2niix`` installed.